Leadership Adventure Semester FAQs

 Below, you’ll find answers to frequently asked questions about our Leadership Adventure Semester gap programs, from accreditation to itinerary to student life.
 If your questions aren’t answered below, feel free to give us a call at 888-954-5555!

-Adventure Treks is currently undergoing the Gap Year Association (GYA) accreditation process in September 2021; we aim to complete the process and become accredited in 2022.
+Adventure Treks is currently undergoing the Gap Year Association (GYA) accreditation process; we aim to complete the process and become accredited in early 2023.

 Adventure Treks does not pay commissions on referrals from gap consultants.

 Adventure Treks instructors are the heart of our organization.
 Our gap instructors have worked, on average, with Adventure Treks for three seasons prior to the semester.
 We hire staff who have demonstrated exceptional backcountry knowledge, excellence in experiential and outdoor education, and have proven their ability to mentor students and build strong, intentional communities.
 Due to the higher level of technical skills our instructors need in areas like rock climbing, whitewater kayaking, and mountain biking, we prioritize hiring instructors with certifications including American Mountain Guide Association (AMGA) single-pitch instructor, Professional Mountain Bike Instructor Association (PMBIA), and Swift Water Rescue (SWR) certifications.
 We have a rigorous hiring process for new instructors, including three to four director interviews, four reference checks, and a full background check.
 All instructors have wilderness first responder certifications (an intensive 80-hour wilderness medical training).
 Many of our instructors have higher medical or different outdoor certifications as well.